COVID-19-Associated Hospitalizations Among Vaccinated, Unvaccinated Adults

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Kathryn S. Smith, B.S., of the Northwestern University Feinberg School of Medicine in Chicago, is the corresponding author.
+Authors: Eric Bressman, M.D., M.S.H.P., of the University of Pennsylvania in Philadelphia, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.